oracle-livelabs/cloudtestdrive/cloud-native/livelabs/standalone/devops-into-oke/devops-into-oke-full-setup.md

 ## Setup your container images using scripts

-This module takes you through the process of using the scripts we have provided to build the container images you will be using in your Kubernetes c luster and to push them into the Oracle Container Image Registry (OCIR) If you have already created these in a previous lab you can skip this module
+This module takes you through the process of using the scripts we have provided to build the container images you will be using in your Kubernetes cluster and to push them into the Oracle Container Image Registry (OCIR) If you have already created these in a previous lab you can skip this module

 Please follow the tasks in the **Setup your container images using scripts** section (click the name in the labs index)